-- No baskets, sponge, elevator, or similar type tosses permitted - No stunt/pyramid inversions are allowed - No twisting dismounts are allowed - Single leg extended stunts are limited to liberties and liberty hitches. - A kick/jump will not be considered as a skill and can be performed at any time during the routine. - No running tumbling is allowed. - Standing tumbling skills are limited to single skills.
-No connections and/or jumptumble combinations are permitted.
+- No baskets, sponge, elevator, or similar type tosses permitted. - No stunt/pyramid inversions are allowed. - No twisting dismounts are allowed. - Single leg extended stunts are limited to liberties and liberty hitches. - A kick/jump will not be considered as a skill and can be performed at any time during the routine. - No running tumbling is allowed. - Standing tumbling skills are limited to single skills.